 Techniques — Methods for screening NSCLC patients for driver mutations and other abnormalities are continually evolving, and there is no single standard platform for testing.
 Features that make a platform clinically useful are fast turnaround time (two weeks or less); cost efficiency; ability to be performed on clinically available samples; and semi-automation, eliminating reliance upon a single operator.
 For newly diagnosed non-squamous NSCLC patients, we initially recommend testing for EGFR (by a polymerase chain reaction [PCR] method that takes <2 weeks, on either tissue or blood); ALK (by immunohistochemistry [IHC] or fluorescence in-situ testing [FISH]); and ROS1 (by FISH).
 Next generation sequencing can be performed in lieu of these tests, in parallel with these tests, or reflexed if these tests are all negative.
 Molecular testing can be performed on selected patients with squamous NSCLC, for example those with a light- or never-smoking history.
 We recommend programmed death-ligand 1 (PD-L1) IHC testing on all patients, regardless of histology.

-Techniques used commonly in the clinical setting are described below (table 1):
+Techniques used commonly in the clinical setting are described below, with recommended testing for specific alterations summarized in the table (table 1):

 ●Sequencing – Clinical testing of mutations in lung cancer started historically with sequencing (or direct sequencing) of the gene, which examines the entire length of a single gene for the presence of a mutation.
 However, the sensitivity is lower than other methods that have since been more widely adopted.
 This is because the tumor cellularity with the mutation must be high (ideally higher than 10 percent) in the tissue sample in order to be detected by direct sequencing, otherwise the test may be falsely negative.